hussein-ak/web_control_panel/README.md

 # Robot Control Panel
 This project features a web-based control panel for a robot's movement.
-The interface allows users to command the robot to move in four directions (Forward, Backward, Left, Right) and to stop.
+The interface allows users to command the robot to move in four directions (Forward, Backward, Left, Right).
 The control panel is connected to a database to log each command with a timestamp for tracking and analysis purposes.

 ## Features
 ### Control Interface: